12 Turkish Mezes to Know: Dips, Salads, and Small Plates

 6. Haydari (Garlic yogurt dip)

-Those that believe mayo goes well with everything are probably naïve about this magical dish.
-Like the cacık, this dish is yogurt-based.
-The cacık is a fresh-tasting, watery yogurt dish.
-The Haydari, however, packs a powerful punch with its more savory, acidic taste combined with the viscosity of the strained yogurt.
+Like cacık, haydari is yogurt-based.
+Cacık is a fresh-tasting, watery yogurt dish.
+Haydari packs more of a punch, with a savory, acidic taste and the thickness of strained yogurt.

 Usually accompanied by pita bread, this formidable dip would pair well with sandwiches as a healthier alternative to mayonnaise.
 Plus, the garlic and fresh herbs like dill, basil, mint, or even oregano will freshen up that boring chicken mayo.